-One of the newest Christmas Markets in Dublin, it was a sold-out success in 2022, and the Dublin Castle Christmas Market is hopefully returning in 2023!
+One of the newest Christmas Markets in Dublin, it was a sold-out success last year, and the Dublin Castle Christmas Market is returning in 2023!

-With a huge number of Christmas market stalls in the grounds of Dublin Castle, this is one of the best days out in the city.
-Spend an afternoon or evening exploring the Dublin Castle Christmas Market shopping for local artisanal goods (a great place to pick up a few Christmas presents) and listening to gospel choirs and Christmas music.
+Spend an afternoon or evening exploring the Dublin Castle Christmas Market shopping for local artisanal goods (a great place to pick up a few Christmas presents) in the upper courtyard and listening to gospel choirs and Christmas music.

 The Guinness Storehouse have managed to create a winter wonderland in Dublin.
-One of the most festive places to be and experience the Dublin Christmas Markets is enjoying the Winterfest at the Guinness Storehouse.
+One of the most festive places to be and experience the Dublin Christmas Markets is enjoying Christmas at the Guinness Storehouse.

-From November 23rd 2022 to January 6th 2023 the Guinness brewery celebrates a special ‘Welcome Home’ at the Guinness Storehouse with Irish visual artist GRIF.
+From November 22rd 2023 celebrate the winter season with Christmas at the Guinness Storehouse.
 Explore the 7 floors of the Guinness Storehouse with a mulled Guinness (I’m not sure how I feel about that), a superb digital Christmas Tree installation and the festive lights that make up this iconic Dublin brand and beer.

 It’s a little different than previous years, but nice for visitors to Dublin and family from overseas to visit.